jeonghanlee/danfysik-mps8500/README.md

 * devIocStats 82988fd

 * Simulator

-At the same time, I am developing and also using the simulator in https://bitbucket.org/jeonghanlee/kameleon, was forked from https://bitbucket.org/europeanspallationsource/kameleon, in order to develop the basic EPICS IOC based on the FRIB 9100 db and proto files.
+I am developing and also using the simulator in https://bitbucket.org/jeonghanlee/kameleon, was forked from https://bitbucket.org/europeanspallationsource/kameleon, in order to develop the basic EPICS IOC based on the FRIB 9100 db and proto files.
 ESS might use the Danfysik MPS 8500 in the Raster Scanning Magent Power Supplies.

 ## Commands and Dir Structure